-Policy and Advocacy
+Policy and Campaigns

-Reverse the decision to evict people with No Recourse to Public Funds (NRPF) and stop homelessness and destitution – 6 October 2020
+October 2020: Reverse the decision to evict people with No Recourse to Public Funds (NRPF) and stop homelessness and destitution

 HMSC has joined a collective of migrants’ rights organisations and individuals to express ‘deep concern’ for those facing homelessness following the decision to re-commence evictions of people living in asylum accommodation.

-HMSC and others are calling for an immediate halt to the evictions of people who have been refused asylum.
-As well as for a fully funded duty to be placed on Local Authorities to accommodate people with NRPF conditions.
+HMSC and others are calling for an immediate halt to the evictions of people who have been refused asylum, as well as for a fully funded duty to be placed on Local Authorities to accommodate people with NRPF conditions.
 This comes as the UK returns to Covid-19 alert level 4 with cases of the virus increasing.

 The joint letter to the Prime Minister and Home Secretary said,